dilawar/SinghAndBhalla_CaMKII_SubunitExchange_2018/README.md

 # Subunit exchange enhances information retention by CaMKII in dendritic spines

-This repository contains model file, data use in the following paper:
+This repository contains model file, instructions to generate data, and some small data-set used in the following paper:

 **Subunit exchange enhances information retention by CaMKII in dendritic spines**.
 The preprint is available at [https://doi.org/10.1101/372748](biorxiv, https://doi.org/10.1101/372748).